 with $\lambda \approx 0.00476 / f_{\rm fit}$, $\Pi_{\rm crit} = \frac{\alpha}{2\tau_{\rm f}}$, and

 where $\alpha_3 = 0.001$.

-After planets reach pebble isolation mass, they can in principle start to accrete gas, which is modelled in our companion paper by \citet{bitschetal18c}.
-We here, however, assume that the contraction of the gaseous envelope \citep[][]{pisoyoudin14} is sufficiently slow\footnote{A high envelope opacity prevents fast contraction \citep{pisoyoudin14}.} that our seeds would not transition into runaway gas accretion and stay at super-Earth mass.
+After planets reach the pebble isolation mass, they can start to accrete gas from the disk.
+That process is modeled in our companion paper by \citet{bitschetal18c}.
+Here we assume that the contraction of the gaseous envelope \citep[][]{pisoyoudin14} is sufficiently slow\footnote{A sufficiently high envelope opacity may prevent fast contraction \citep{pisoyoudin14}.} that our seeds would not transition into runaway gas accretion and stay at super-Earth mass.
 Three-dimensional hydrodynamical simulations show that only planets more massive than about 15~${\rm M_{\oplus}}$ and in disks with opacities lower than $\sim$0.01~$cm^2/g$ can transition to runaway gas accretion~\citep{lambrechtslega17}.
 In this paper, we neglect the effects of gas accretion in all simulations but we flag a growing planet as a giant planet core when it reaches a mass larger than 15~${\rm M_{\oplus}}$ during the gas disk phase.